Reporting Animal Cruelty

 If you witness animal cruelty or neglect, call animal control immediately (see numbers listed below.
 If you are outside of Delaware, find out who your local animal control is or call the local police department non-emergency line to find out).
 Give as much detail as possible.
 Document what you have witnessed; a camera phone can help.
 If you suspect neglect, consider offering to help find a new home for the animal.
 If you are fearful of approaching the family, call the police and animal control confidentially.

-- If you have witnessed animal cruelty in Maryland, file a report with the county’s animal control.
+- Maryland: file a report with the county’s animal control

 Dog fighting is a felony in all 50 states.
 Know the signs: